cschwartz525/drum-machine/README.md

 # Drum Machine

-A drum machine app written in React
+A drum machine app written in React and Typescript